Elikill58/Negativity/README.md

 1. Clone this repository: `git clone https://github.com/Elikill58/Negativity.git`

+2. Change branch to v2 using `git checkout v2`

+3. There is 2 ways (warn: first setup take some times to complete) :

+   1) Use installation script.
+Require [Git bash](https://gitforwindows.org/) or another way to run bash file.

+You can directly use `sh install.sh` on [Git bash](https://gitforwindows.org/).
+It will run buildtools for each required file.

+   2) Manually install spigot jars :

-2. Create a folder called `spigotJars` in `spigot/`
+- Create a folder called `spigotJars` in `spigot/`

-3. Download every spigot version of spigot listed below from [this link](https://getbukkit.org/download/spigot) and put them in `spigot/spigotJars` Versions:
+- Download every spigot version of spigot listed below from [this link](https://getbukkit.org/download/spigot) and put them in `spigot/spigotJars` Versions:
  `1.7.10, 1.8.8, 1.9, 1.9.4, 1.10.2, 1.11.2, 1.12.2, 1.13`(you need to add a + at the beginning of the name (+spigot1.13.jar for example)`,
  1.13.2, 1.14.4, 1.15.2, 1.16.1, 1.16.5`

-4. You should use buildtools with this command `java -jar BuildTools.jar --rev <version> --remapped` for Spigot 1.17/1.18/1.18.2/1.19 (or comment them in `settings.gradle`).
+- You should use buildtools with this command `java -jar BuildTools.jar --rev <version> --remapped` for Spigot 1.17/1.18/1.18.2/1.19 (or comment them in `settings.gradle`).

-5. Set up a Forge workspace for the Sponge plugin: `./gradlew :sponge7:setupDecompWorkspace`.
-This step will take some time to complete

-6. Build the plugin: `./gradlew build`
+4. Build the plugin: `./gradlew build`
  - You can find the all-in-one jar in `/build/libs/`
  - Platform-specific jars are available in their own project subdirectories (`/spigot/build/libs/` for example)